pedrottimark/tts-js-app-dev/2017-04-25/README.md

 * [How jQuery Works](https://learn.jquery.com/about-jquery/how-jquery-works/)
 * [The jQuery Object](https://learn.jquery.com/using-jquery-core/jquery-object/)
 * [$( document ).ready()](https://learn.jquery.com/using-jquery-core/document-ready/)

+To prepare for the next class, read a page about [Ajax](https://learn.jquery.com/ajax/) which has 5 links to child pages.

 Read at least 3 other pages of your choice from [jQuery Learning Center](https://learn.jquery.com/)